-Shifting to reverse mode on these snowmobiles is done by depressing the RER button when the engine is running.
-Wait until the reverse alarm sounds and the RER pilot lamp comes on in the dash before operating throttle to proceed in reverse.
-The reverse speed of these snowmobiles is not limited.
+NOTICE Come to a complete stop before engaging reverse.
+Apply brake before shifting.
+Wait until the reverse alarm sounds before operating throttle.

+The reverse speed is not limited.
 Always proceed with caution as fast reverse could result in loss of vehicle stability.
-Come to complete stop before depressing RER button.
-Always remain seated and apply the brake before shifting.
+Always remain seated.
 Ensure the path behind is clear of obstacles or bystanders before proceeding.